plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Styling notes:** Not sure yet!
 In the process of rethinking its entire design.
 I love the existing nebari, so I definitely want to keep developing that.
 - **Last repotting - Late Jan 2025**: Repotted into oversized grow box to spread roots and develop nebari.
 - **Sunlight - Full sun:** Chinese elms need a lot of light.
 Placing somewhere it can be exposed to morning sunlight is better due to its low intensity.
 Direct afternoon sunlight in summers can cause burns in the leaves.
-- **Growing season:**  Begins sprouting in mid-Feb to early March.
-Pruning a little before shoots start coming out can help stimulate growth.
-- **Dormant season:** I've read that to store up enough energy before winter, you're supposed to prune the Chinese elm only until mid August.
-However in my very warm climate, new shoots are forming as late as mid-September, so I feel like later than August is probably ok.
+- **Watering:** Water thoroughly when top layer of soil is dry.
+Should not be allowed to dry out completely, though is somewhat tolerant to overwatering and underwatering.
+- **Growing season:**  Buds sprout in mid-March.
+- **Dormant season:** Chinese elms don't need a dormant period and generally adapt to their climate.
+Does go dormant for parts of the year, but will also sprout out some leaves occasionally during the warmer weeks of winter.
 - **Soil and Fertilizer:** Fertilize with osmocote, could try rose fertilizer which supposedly reduces the size of the leaves.
+Standard training mix.

 ### chinese elm (split-trunk)